-The City has identified that aAll mixed-use areas, excluding MUR, shall be are implemented through Form Based Code.
+All mixed-use areas, excluding MUR, are implemented through Form Based Code.
 The implementing Code is intended to focus on the form of buildings rather than the land use; the physical character of buildings, and the relationship of buildings to each other and to the street.
-Specific to the Island Neighborhood, characteristics shall may include:
+Specific to the Island Neighborhood, characteristics may include: